 - Bless the people in the college program, as they suggested a ton of movies about forensics and provided some discussion ideas for them.
 We watched a bunch and read some more in the books they had excerpted as well.

 - We looked for places where forensics was used in the news, whether for crime investigations or, in one case, to analyze some skeletal remains found about a mile from our house.
-(Spoiler art: Not human, somewhat to Sarah’s dismay.)
+(Spoiler art: Not human, somewhat to Ashar’s dismay.)

 - We took field trips to the National Museum of Crime and Punishment and the National Spy Museum, which had a bunch of great forensic-related exhibits.